anastasia-klein/Yandex-Practicum100/Funnel and A A B testing results analysis/README.md

 We have logs with data on pageviews including the experiment ID, one of which is changing fonts for the entire app.

-The purpose of the study: to investigate user behavior for the company's app, study the sales funnel, analyze the results of the A/A/B test and determine whether the font affects user behavior.
+__The purpose of the study__: to investigate user behavior for the company's app, study the sales funnel, analyze the results of the A/A/B test and determine whether the font affects user behavior.

 __Description of the data__